vanneszias/serengo/logs/20251014-finds-implementation-log.md

 - **NEW**: Modern WebP image processing with JPEG fallbacks
 - **NEW**: Full video support with custom VideoPlayer component
 - **NEW**: Like/unlike system with optimistic UI updates
+- **NEW**: Complete friends & privacy system with friend requests and filtered feeds
 - R2 storage integration with enhanced media processing
 - Full database schema with proper relationships and social features
 - Type-safe API endpoints and error handling